SeelabFhdo/lemma/IntermediateServiceModel/doc/source/body.rst

         ..
 HINT::

-            There can only be one technology that defines types.
+            There can only be one technology that defines default primitive types.
 Moreover, it is guaranteed that default protocol/data format combinations are unambiguous.
 For instance, there can only be one default synchronous protocol across all referenced technologies.

     .. _link__IntermediateMicroservice_endpoints: